 2. Bathing Schedule

 While cats groom themselves, long-haired breeds might need occasional baths to maintain cleanliness.
 Establish a bathing schedule based on your cat’s lifestyle.
-Indoor cats may require fewer baths compared to those who venture outdoors.
+Indoor cats may require fewer baths compared to those that venture outdoors.
 Use cat-specific shampoo to avoid skin irritation.

 Always ensure the water temperature is warm, not hot, to keep your cat comfortable.
 Rinse thoroughly to remove all shampoo residues, and dry them using a towel followed by a low-heat hairdryer, if tolerated.